Ryan Reynolds responds to Betty White saying he can't get over her - KTVZ

 The iconic actress responded in an interview with People, saying, “I’ve heard Ryan can’t get over his thing for me, but Robert Redford is The One.”

-Reynolds responded to her comment with a tweet, joking: “I’m absolutely sick of the media exploiting past relationships just to drive clicks.”
+Reynolds responded with a tweet, joking: “I’m absolutely sick of the media exploiting past relationships just to drive clicks.”

 The-CNN-Wire